TABLE OF CONTENTS

 when they are dedicated to God.
 Gods Temple is to be a monument to Gods glory

 and honor and power and wisdom and riches forever.
-Never will anything be built again like
+Never will anything be built like

-it or compare in glory to it.
+it again or compare in glory to it.
 It is a once in eternity

 Temple to Gods glory.
 Today